Tanintharyi Region: Judiciary

+Tanintharyi Region High Court is the region's highest-level court.

 Transport

-A rail service runs from Rangoon twice every week.
+Trains run on the Tanintharyi line between Yangon and Dawei.
 A deepwater port is planned in Dawei, a project that includes a highway and a railway line between Bangkok and that harbour.

 The Maw Daung pass international cross-border checkpoint into Thailand has been developed since 2014.

 Demographics

+In 2014, the region had a population of 1.4 million people.
+The region is home to Dawei people (also called Tavoyans), who form a subgroup of the Bamar people.
+The Dawei speak the Tavoyan dialect, a variety of Burmese with profound pronunciation and vocabulary differences from standard Burmese.

+Ethnic makeup

+The Bamar - chiefly the Dawei and Bamar migrants - make up the majority of the region's population.
+The Karen comprise the region's largest minority.
+Other groups, such as Mons, Burmese Thai, Myeik, Burmese Malays, and Mokens, form small minorities.
+Nonetheless, numerous Burmese Thais are individuals without citizenship.

+After the 2014 Census in Myanmar, the Burmese government indefinitely withheld release of detailed ethnicity data, citing concerns around political and social concerns surrounding the issue of ethnicity in Myanmar.
+In 2022, researchers published an analysis of the General Administration Department's nationwide 2018-2019 township reports to tabulate the ethnic makeup of the region.

 Religion

-According to the 2014 Myanmar Census, Buddhists make up 87.5% of Tanintharyi Region’s population, forming the largest religious community there.
-Minority religious communities include Christians (7.2%), Muslims (5.1%), and Hindus (0.2%) who collectively comprise the remainder of Tanintharyi Region’s population.
+According to the 2014 Myanmar Census, Buddhists make up 87.5% of Tanintharyi Region's population, forming the largest religious community there.
+Minority religious communities include Christians (7.2%), Muslims (5.1%), and Hindus (0.2%) who collectively comprise the remainder of Tanintharyi Region's population.
 0.1% of the population listed no religion, other religions, or were otherwise not enumerated.

 According to the State Sangha Maha Nayaka Committee’s 2016 statistics, 9095 Buddhist monks were registered in Tanintharyi Region, comprising 1.7% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
 The majority of monks belong to the Thudhamma Nikaya (83.8%), followed by Shwegyin Nikaya (1.1%), with the remainder of monks belonging to other small monastic orders.
-978 thilashin were registered in Tanintharyi Region, comprising 1.6% of Myanmar’s total thilashin community.
+978 thilashin were registered in Tanintharyi Region, comprising 1.6% of Myanmar's total thilashin community.

-Ethnic groups

-The region is home to ethnic Bamar, Karens, Burmese Thai, Karennis, Burmese Malays and Mokens.
-The Bamar or Dawei speak the Tavoyan dialect, a variety of Burmese with profound pronunciation and vocabulary differences from standard Burmese.

 Economy

-Due to its proximity to the Indian Ocean, seafood products, including dried fish, dried prawn, dried shrimp and ngapi (shrimp paste), are a major part of its economy, for both domestic consumption and export to Thailand.
+Due to its proximity to the Indian Ocean, seafood products, including dried fish, dried shrimp and ngapi (shrimp paste), are a major part of its economy, for both domestic consumption and export to Thailand.
 Bird's nests are also gathered from offshore islands.

 The region is also home to several metal mines, including Heinda, Hamyingyi, Kanbauk, Yawa, Kyaukmetaung, Nanthida and Yadanabon.
-Pearls are also cultured at the Pearl Island.
+Pearls are also cultured on Pearl Island.

-In recent years, large-scale palm oil and rubber tree plantations have been established in region.
+In recent years, large-scale palm oil and rubber tree plantations have been established in the region.